Documents to help you prepare to migrate your Atlassian server products.

 Use the Jira Cloud Migration Assistant, or

 Sync external directory users to Jira.
-See Synchronizing data from external directories for more details.
+See Migrating from External Directory to Jira Internal User Directory for more details.

 Perform these steps: